PRITI24/SmartTrafficLights/fuzzyVars-images/README.md

 * **Boris Karanović** boskonet@gmail.com
 * **Dimitrije Sekulić** sekulic_dimitrije@yahoo.com
 ---
-Here you can find images of membership functions that we used and source file for drawing them Source file is in Python using sk-fuzzy library
+Here you can find images of membership functions that we used and source file for drawing them.
+Source file is in Python3 using:
+* `sk-fuzzy`
+* `numpy`
+* `matplotlib`